Define your projects following Kepner Tregoe with Ayoa to define your project, establish a work breakdown, sequence and schedule deliverables

 Protect the Plan

 KT talks about protecting the plan.
 So what does protecting the plan mean?
 Protecting the plan means that if you get so far as to plan your project on a Gantt, in such a way that is realizable.
 You will have a ‘true’ plan.
-This means that you have a series of objectives, tasks which aim to complete achieve those objectives and you have scheduled them in time with people, you have something to protect.
+This means that you have a series of objectives, tasks which aim to fulfil those objectives, and you have scheduled them with people, you have something to protect.
 So you protect the plan.

 Protecting the plan in practice